oisdk/site/drafts/balancing-folds.markdown

     return (f l r)
 ```

 And there you have it: three different ways to fold in a more balanced way.
 Perhaps surprisingly, the first is the fastest in my tests.
-I'd love to hear if there's a way to get the more balanced versions (lazily, ideally) just as efficiently as the first implementation.
+I'd love to hear if there's a more balanced version (which is lazy, ideally) that is just as efficient as the first implementation.

 # Stable Summation